shreyansh-gupta-hub/LeetCode/README.md

-This repository contains LeetCode Problem with Solutions.
+This repository consists of the solved Leetcode problem solutions with problem description.